moloewe-leuphana/moloewe-leuphana.github.io/docs/02-user-interface.md

 ![](/img/doc/04_project_details.jpg)

-When you have selected a project, you can access the different sub-pages that belong to the project from which you can upload your custom notebook and files, and create slides.
-The different pages related to the selected project are discussed below.
+When you have selected a project, you can access the different subpages that belong to the project from which you can upload your custom notebook and files, and create slides.

+Further information on the different features of the Projects Page is presented in its own section: [**Projects Page**](02_projects.md).

+The subpages of the Project Page are also discussed below.

 ### 3.2 Notebooks Page